Racopokemon/ImageSort/README.md

   * A simple folder view where single folders can be double-clicked / selected and then this app launches with this folder already preselected.
   * Became a bit bigger, this is basically our settings-window now.
   * Mature the launcher:
-    * Clicking a folder means that the user wants to launch into this specific folder!
+    * ~~Clicking a folder means that the user wants to launch into this specific folder!~~
-      * Observe this for the launch button etc.
+      * ~~Observe this for the launch button etc.~~
-        * Make a function to determine the current file (if selected, the selection, if not, what is written in the textFieldBrowser)
+        * ~~Make a function to determine the current file (if selected, the selection, if not, what is written in the textFieldBrowser)~~
-      * Make a separate method for scanning for files in a separate directory, the launch button needs this then!
+      * ~~Make a separate method for scanning for files in a separate directory, the launch button needs this then!~~
-    * Find out how these factories work in listBoxes, and create different custom-coded entries for folders and files:
+    * ~~Find out how these factories work in listBoxes, and create different custom-coded entries for folders and files:~~
-      * They can finally listen for themselves for double clicks etc.
+      * ~~They can finally listen for themselves for double clicks etc.~~
-      * Clicking the outside of the listBox then also finally unselects the current folder!
+      * ~~Clicking the outside of the listBox then also finally unselects the current folder!~~
+  * **Make an option [x] silently move the delete folder to system trash on exit.**
+    * I thought about this, if it makes sense to ask every time, since now its unavoidable etc., but usually you want to silently delete it and otherwise its only the system trash.
 * Session storage
   * Simply stores the maps to a file and continues from it if it lies in the folder (or so)
   * Also save the last position of the cursor